 The first settlers came mainly from the Hunter River Valley - the land in that area being all taken up by large properties.
 They by-passed the Tamworth - Gunnedah area because that land was all taken up by an Australian Agricultural Company.
 The settlers came via the Boggabri area.

-The relationship between the early settlers in the district and the aborigines is one of which neither the settlers nor the aborigines could be proud.
+The relationship between the early settlers in the district and the Aboriginals is one of which neither the settlers nor the Aboriginals could be proud.
 There were many killings on both sides.
 The settlers desired to use the land for grazing sheep and cattle.
-The aborigines desired to preserve their traditional hunting and bora grounds.
-Because the aborigines could not unite, their defeat was inevitable.
+The Aboriginals desired to preserve their traditional hunting and bora grounds.
+Because the Aboriginals could not unite, their defeat was inevitable.

 Fences were unknown to the first settlers.
 Herds and flocks were attended by herdsman and shepherds.
 The workers lived in bark huts.
 About 1850 most of these workers were ticket of leave convicts but from 1870 hard work and hard times produced the skilful industrious bushman noted for his horse riding, that pitted his skill against brumbies, scrub bulls, dingoes, rabbits, wild pigs, kangaroos.